 In all our work, we ensure socially responsible choices and environmental leadership.

 2016 Top 100 Festivals & Events Ontario

-For the 7th Year in a row, the Home County Music & Art Festival has once again been chosen by Festivals & Events Ontario as one of Ontario’s Top 100 Festivals in Ontario.
+For the 7th Year in a row, the Home County Music & Art Festival was chosen by Festivals & Events Ontario as one of Ontario’s Top 100 Festivals in Ontario.

 2014 -2016 Best Local Festival/Event Runner-Up

 Awarded by the London Free Press

 2009 London Green Festivals Gold Award

 In 2009, Home County Folk Festival was awarded at the Municipal Waste Association’s Annual Promotion & Educations Awards for Best Grassroots Campaign 2009.

 The environment is a top priority for the Home County Folk Festival.
 In 2008, a new Greening initiative was introduced between the City of London, Waste Free World and other festivals to reduce the environmental impact festivals produce in waste.
 Successfully, Home County diverted 70% of the waste from going to landfill.
 These achievements resulted in the RCO Gold Award being awarded to the greening committee.